 In one popular Japanese story Rabbit fights a Badger to help a farmer.
 The badger ruins the old farmer’s field, digging holes and gnawing on the vegetables and rice until the poor man has nothing to show for his hard work.
 After laying a series of traps, the farmer finally catches the badger and binds his feet to hang it upside down from the roof.
 The farmer warns his wife not to release the animal and that he would make a badger soup of the badger.
 While the husband is in the fields, the badger pleads old woman that he will help her with the housework and not run away.
 The old woman kindly lets him loose, but as the badger is set loose he badger kills her, cuts her up, and makes a soup of her.
 Then he assumes the old woman’s form.
 When the farmer returns, his “wife” greets him at the door, offering him some badger soup.
 Just as he sits down to eat, the badger turns back into his real form to boast about killing the farmer’s wife.
 He then escapes to the hills.
 The horrified farmer cries long and bitterly, catching the attention of a kind Rabbit.
 Trying to comfort the farmer, the Rabbit encourages him to tell the terrible tale, then figures out a way to punish the badger.
 By setting the badger’s bundle of dry grass on fire, then applying a pepper ointment to his wounds, and finally by drowning him in a clay boat.

 The Trickster in Native American Mythology

 In Native American mythology, Hare is also a Hero performing marvelous deeds.
-Michabo (the Great Hare) was the principal deity, creator, and culture hero of Algonquian-speaking tribes.
-The Hare is considered as the grandson of Grandmother Earth is the hero in Ho-Chunk mythology in which he performs many marvelous deeds.
+Michabo (the Great Hare) was the principal deity, creator, and cultural hero of Algonquian-speaking tribes.
+The Hare has considered the grandson of Grandmother Earth to be the hero in Ho-Chunk mythology in which he performs many marvelous deeds.